andreaskielkopf/maxi/readme.md

 ------

  * list presets for mkinitcpio
- * schow boot-stanzas from UEFI
- * find all EFI-Partitions
  * show connected boot-stanzas
- * show all grub.cfg

 And i hope there are [other wishes](https://forum.manjaro.org/t/maxi-call-for-testers-0-6-7/99763) to extend the program, so that it is an aid to resolve boot-problems fast.